 You’ll hear the term “Home Resort” come up frequently when researching DVC.
 Your home resort is simply the location you purchase your “real estate” deed from.
 Of course, you are welcome to stay at any other DVC resorts even though it’s not your home resort.
-At the present time Disney offers two home resort options – the Polynesian Villas and Bungalows located at Walt Disney World and Aulani DVC Resort in Hawaii.
 Your home resort selection is important because you have priority reservations by booking 11 months in advance, versus the 7 months advance booking at the DVC resorts that are not your home resort.
 Note – if the current home resorts don’t appeal to you, ask a DVC Cast Member about other home resort possibilities.
 You may just be able to get on a waiting list to purchase real estate former members sold back to Disney at other DVC locations such as Old Key West Resort or Saratoga Springs Resort at Disney World.

 5 – All About the Money Honey